Coded Computing for Distributed Graph Analytics: Main Results

 \end{theorem}

-\begin{remark} Theorem \ref{thm:ERCDC} reveals an interesting inverse linear trade-off between computation and communication.
-In particular, the scheme that we propose for achievability of Theorem \ref{thm:ERCDC} asymptotically gives a communication load gain of $r$ in comparison to the uncoded scheme that as we discuss later in Section \ref{sec:achvblty} only achieves an average normalized communication load of $p(1-\frac{r}{K})$.
+\begin{remark} Theorem \ref{thm:ERCDC} reveals an interesting inverse-linear trade-off between computation and communication in distributed graph processing.
+Specifically, our proposed coded scheme in Section \ref{sec:achvblty} asymptotically gives a gain of $r$ in the average normalized communication load in comparison to the uncoded Shuffling scheme that as we discuss later in Section \ref{sec:achvblty}, only achieves an average normalized communication load of $p(1-\frac{r}{K})$.
 This trade-off can be used to leverage additional computing resources and capabilities to alleviate the costly communication bottleneck.
-Moreover, we numerically demonstrate that even for finite graphs, not only the proposed scheme significantly reduces the communication load, but also has a small optimality gap (Fig. \ref{fig:mainplot}).
+Moreover, we numerically demonstrate that even for finite graphs, not only the proposed scheme significantly reduces the communication load in comparison to the uncoded scheme, but also has a small gap from the optimal average normalized communication load (Fig. \ref{fig:mainplot}).
 Finally, the assumption $p = \omega(\frac{1}{n^2})$ implies the regime of interest in which the average number of edges in the graph is growing with $n$.
 Otherwise, the problem would not be of interest since the communication load would become negligible even without redundancy/coding in computation. \end{remark}

-\begin{remark} Achievability of Theorem \ref{thm:ERCDC} is proved in Section \ref{sec:achvblty}, where we provide subgraph and computation allocations followed by the code design for Shuffling.
+\begin{remark} Achievability Theorem \ref{thm:ERCDC} is proved in Section \ref{sec:achvblty}, where we provide subgraph and Reduce allocations followed by the code design for Shuffling for our proposed scheme.
 The main idea is to leverage the coded multicast opportunities offered by the injected redundancy and create coded messages which simultaneously satisfy the data demand of multiple servers.
-Careful combination of available intermediate values during the Shuffle phase benefits from the missing graph connections by aligning the present intermediate values.
+Careful combination of available intermediate values during the Shuffle phase benefits from the missing graph connections by aligning the intermediate values assigned to be communicated over the shared network.
 Conversely, Theorem \ref{thm:ERCDC} demonstrates that the asymptotic bandwidth gain $r$ achieved by the proposed scheme is optimal and can not be improved.
-Proof of converse is provided in Section \ref{sec:optmlty}, where by induction we derive information-theoretic lower bounds on the average communication load required by any subset of servers. \end{remark}
+For the proof of converse provided in Section \ref{sec:ERconverse}, we use induction to derive information-theoretic lower bounds on the average normalized communication load required by any subset of servers and then use the induction on the set of all the $K$ servers. \end{remark}

+Our second result is the characterization of $L^*(r)$ for the power law model that is defined below.